tildearrow/furnace/doc/4-instrument/README.md

 note: LFO envelopes operate differently in versions 0.6.8.3 and prior.

 - **Bottom** and **Top** determine the macro's output range.
 Bottom can be larger than Top to invert the waveform. all outputs will be between these two values.
-- **Speed** determines the LFO frequency, and depends on the LFO shape set further below.
+- **Speed** determines the LFO frequency, and depends on the LFO Shape set further below.
   - for triangle and saw, this is how much the output value changes per tick measured in 1/128 of a step.
     - 0 equals no change; the value stays frozen at its initial state determined by Phase.
     - 1 equals 1/128 of a step per tick, the slowest possible change.
     - the maximum value is the number of steps between Bottom and Top multiplied by 128 and minus 1.
     - this happens before the first tick plays; an Attack of 128 will start the note at one step from Bottom toward Top.
-  - for Square, this is how much of a single cycle passes per tick, measured in 1/65536 of a cycle.
+  - for square, this is how much of a single cycle passes per tick, measured in 1/65536 of a cycle.
     - 0 equals no change.
     - 1 equals 1/65535 of a cycle per tick, the slowest possible.
     - the maximum value is 32768 which makes output alternate between Bottom and Top in a two-tick cycle, the fastest possible.